abdullah-2k3/Tic-Tac-Toe-Assembly/README.md

 All boxes are marked with numbers or letters. <br>
 Just press the character labeled on any box to mark your symbol. <br>
 Letters are case sensitive so Press the keys accordingly. <br>
-Press 'Esc' at any time to quit the game.<>
+Press 'Esc' at any time to quit the game.<br>
 So no more waiting and enjoy your game! <br>